When are the 2020 presidential debates?

 First presidential debate: Sept.
 29 in Cleveland

-The first presidential debate between Trump and former Vice President Biden will be held at Case Western Reserve University and the Cleveland Clinic, in Cleveland, Ohio.
+The first presidential debate between Trump and former Vice President Biden will be hosted by Case Western Reserve University and the Cleveland Clinic, in Cleveland, Ohio.
 In 2004, the school was the site of the vice presidential showdown between then-Vice President Dick Cheney and Democratic vice presidential nominee Sen. John Edwards.
 The Cleveland Clinic is serving as the CPD’s health security adviser for all four debates this autumn.

 Notre Dame University in South Bend, Ind., was the original host for the first debate but withdrew in July due to health concerns over holding a large in-person gathering amid the coronavirus pandemic.